 THE BECKMAN MUSEUM.
 The Beckman Room on the ground floor of the Beckman Institute (Room 131 in the southeast lobby) is a small museum devoted to the history of chemistry and to the scientific and philanthropic work of Arnold O. Beckman.
 The museum is open to walk-in visitors from 1 to 4 p.m. on the first Friday of each month.
 [More]

 REVOLUTIONIZING SCIENCE.
 In the BI Auditorium lobby, you will find a touch screen monitor with "Revolutionizing Science" which is an interactive display that includes one-minute video modules highlighting Dr. Beckman's rich life.
 He was a renaissance man: an accomplished scientist, a bold entrepreneur, civic leader, and world-renowned philanthropist.
 Throughout his life, Dr. Beckman paved the way for a myriad of scientific breakthroughs.
 Thanks to his generosity and vision, the Arnold and Mabel Beckman Foundation continues to do so today.
 This monitor, a gift from the foundation, tells the story of Dr. Beckman and the remarkable impact he has made on millions of people around the world.

 The Beckman Institute is a multi-disciplinary research center

 for research in the chemical and biological sciences.

 The Institute was dedicated in 1989 with funds from the

 Arnold and Mabel Beckman Foundation.

 Pasadena, California 91125

-Next Program: The Beckman Institute has instituted a new series of seminars to provide the Caltech community greater awareness of opportunities.
-Watch here for the next in the series.
-[More]
+The Beckman Institute presents a series of seminars to provide the Caltech community greater awareness of the capabilities of its resource centers, facilities and pilot programs.